Tractable Uncertainty for Structure Learning: Structure Learning with OrderSPNs

 \subsection{SPN structure learning}

-We consider only regular OrderSPNs, due to their tractable properties and compactness.
-Recall that each sum node $T$ in the SPN is associated with two disjoint sets $(S_1, S_2)$, and can be interpreted as a distribution over the $(\order_{S_2}, G_{S_2})$.
-That is, it is a distribution over DAGs over the set of variables $S_2$, which may additionally have parents from $S_1$.
-For regular OrderSPNs, the topology of the SPN is fixed, but for each sum node $T$ in layer $j$ we must choose the $K_j$ partitions $(S_{21, i}, S_{22, i})$ of $S_2$.
+We focus on regular OrderSPNs, where the topology of the SPN is fixed, but for each sum node $T$ in layer $j$ we must choose the $K_j$ partitions $(S_{21, i}, S_{22, i})$ of $S_2$.
 We define the problem as choosing an oracle $\oracle$ which takes as input some data $\dataset$, disjoint sets $S_1, S_2$, and a number of samples $K$, and returns $K$ partitions $(S_{21, i}, S_{22, i})$ of $S_2$.
+The goal of the oracle is to maximize coverage of the posterior distribution, i.e. the posterior mass of orders consistent with at least one of the sampled partitions.
 In practice, we can instantiate the oracle with any Bayesian structure learning method that can be modified to produce a DAG over $S_2$, which can additionally have parents from $S_1$.
 In particular, we adapt two recent Bayesian structure learners, \dibs{} \citep{Lorch21Dibs} and \gadget{} \citep{Viinikka20Scalable}.
 Given such a method, we can define the oracle by (i) taking $K$ samples of such DAGs; (ii) for each sample, choosing a random ordering consistent with the DAG; and (iii) splitting the ordering into a partition.
-Each partition $(S_{21, i}, S_{22_i})$ influences the support of the corresponding child of $T$, by restricting that $S_{21}$ comes before $S_{22}$ in the ordering.
+Each partition $(S_{21, i}, S_{22, i})$ influences the support of the corresponding child of $T$, by restricting that $S_{21}$ comes before $S_{22}$ in the ordering.

 The proposed strategy involves calling the oracle $\oracle$ for each sum-node in the OrderSPN.
 This improves exploration of the space over the base structure learning method, by recursively exploring subspaces of DAGs over smaller subsets of variables $S_2 \subseteq \{1, ..., d\}$.
 However, it also appears to introduce a computational challenge since the number of sum-nodes in the SPN could be very large.
 Thankfully, though each successive sum-layer has $2K_j$ more sum-nodes, the dimension of the DAG space is halved, meaning that the oracle requires much less time.
-In practice, we ensure efficient implementation by the following methods: (i) we set a time budget appropriately for the oracle in each layer; (ii) for small dimensions $|S_2| \leq d'$ (chosen to be $4$), instead of using the oracle, we explicitly enumerate over all partitions, which helps to mitigate the constant-time overhead of each oracle run.
+In practice, we ensure efficient implementation by the following methods: (i) we set a time budget appropriately for the oracle in each layer; (ii) for small dimensions $|S_2| \leq d'$ (chosen to be $4$), we avoid the constant-time overhead of each oracle run by instead explicitly enumerating over all partitions.